Toshiba seeks dismissal of Western Digital injunction request over chip unit

 Western Digital is expected to file a response to Toshiba's opposition before the hearing.

-Reporting by Makiko Yamazaki; Additional reporting by Melissa Wen in San Francisco
+Reporting by Makiko Yamazaki; Additional reporting by Melissa Wen in San Francisco; Editing by Edwina Gibbs